Written by Allen Wyatt (last updated April 1, 2017)

 This last step is important.
 If you save your document before exiting, then the triple spacing will be permanently saved with the document, as well.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6705) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (6705) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Triple-Spacing Your Document.

 Discover MoreFREE SERVICE: Get tips like this every week in WordTips, a free productivity newsletter.
 Enter your address and click "Subscribe."